Namadgi National Park Visitor Information Centre

 The trailhead is at the front gate of the Visitor Centre which provides a good opportunity to use the facilities and top up on snacks if you haven’t brought any.
-Follow the signage from the trail head and you will go around the Visitor Centre and then pass the Education Centre which leads back to the road you need to cross.
-Sign in at the trail register once you have crossed the road and then start your walk up the hill.
+Follow the signage from the trail head and you will go around the Visitor Centre and then pass the Gudgenby in a box interpretation centre and the Mouat Tree display before coming to the fence line at the road which you need to cross.
+It’s worthwhile spending a few minutes at each of these interpretation centres to find out a bit about the history of the region before heading on to do the walk.
+Once you have crossed the road sign in at the trail register then start your walk up the hill.

 This walk is almost a continual ascent at least for the first 5 km though good bushland that often provides an overhanging canopy and even for fit walkers it can be gruelling.
 You will pass the Cypress Pine Lookout which is a good place to stop and turn around if you don’t want to do the full walk and then progress onto the mountain shoulder.
 From here you have a gradual ascent for about 2 km to the fire trail and then a steady incline for 1 km up to the summit.
 The summit itself contains communication equipment and a fire tower but the real reasons to do this walk are the views towards Canberra to the northeast and into the Bimberi Wilderness to the west.